 Currency (CBDCs): CBDCs are digital versions of a

-country's official currency issued by its central bank.
+country's official currency and regulated by its central bank.
 Unlike

 cryptocurrencies, CBDCs are centralized and typically regulated by the